-- 3.4.1 All Players must wear jerseys that, in the opinion of the referee, do not clash with the base jersey colour of the opponents. - 3.4.2 The home team should wear dark jerseys and the away team should wear light jerseys. - 3.4.3 Each jersey must have a unique number; however, goaltenders are exempt from this requirement. - 3.4.4 Each team may play with one blank jersey, which will be assigned the number 0 (or 00 if 0 is already in use). - 3.4.5 Tape may not be used to alter jersey numbers. - 3.4.6 In the event that both teams have clashing jerseys and no different sets of jerseys are available to be used, and the teams and/or officials do not agree on how to proceed, the following order of operations should be used: - 1st: If pinnies are available, the away team shall wear pinnies. - 2nd: If pinnies are not available, the away team shall see if wearing their jerseys inside out will eliminate the clash of colours with the opposing team.
+- 3.4.1 All Players must wear jerseys that, in the opinion of the referee, do not clash with the base jersey colour of the opponents. - 3.4.2 The home team should wear dark jerseys, and the away team should wear light jerseys. - 3.4.3 Each jersey must have a unique number; however, goaltenders are exempt from this requirement. - 3.4.4 Each team may play with one blank jersey, which will be assigned the number 0 (or 00 if 0 is already in use). - 3.4.5 Tape may not be used to alter jersey numbers at any time. - 3.4.6 If both teams have clashing jerseys and no different sets of jerseys are available to be used, and the teams and/or officials do not agree on how to proceed, the following order of operations should be used: - Ist: The away team shall see if wearing their jerseys inside out will eliminate the clash of colours with the opposing team.
 If this eliminates the clash, the game may only proceed if the away team understands that their statistics for the game will likely be inaccurate and can contact the designated contact for adjusting stats.
-In this scenario, the away team must provide the timekeeper with their name if they receive any penalty.

-- 3rd: If pinnies are not available and the away team's inversed jerseys do not eliminate the jersey clash, the home team shall see if wearing their jerseys inside out will eliminate the clash of colours with the opposing team.
+In this scenario, the away team must provide the timekeeper with their name if they receive any penalty. - 2nd: If the away team's inversed jerseys do not eliminate the jersey clash, the home team shall see if wearing their jerseys inside out will eliminate the clash of colours with the opposing team.
 If this eliminates the clash, the game may only proceed if the away team understands that their statistics for the game will likely be inaccurate and can contact the designated contact for adjusting stats.
-In this scenario, the home team must provide the timekeeper with their name if they receive any penalty. - 4th: If there is still no resolution, the game should carry on with the existing jerseys unless one team elects to forfeit.
+In this scenario, the home team must provide the timekeeper with their name if they receive any penalty. - $\bullet$ 3rd: If there is still no resolution, the game should carry on with the existing jerseys unless one team elects to forfeit.